-one couple's alternative nomad lifestyle on a 25foot yoghurt pot
+One couple's alternative nomad life on a 25foot yoghurt pot

 In 2018, Glenn and Mandy gave up their rented house in town to move onto a fifty-year-old cabin boat.
 With no practical boating experience, they cruised down the Thames and onto the Kennett and Avon Canal where they embarked on an exciting new life as offgrid boaters.